Ademola101/Email-Sender/README.md

 # Email Sender

-Email sender is a simple email sender that can be used to send emails.
+Email sender is a simple NodeJs application can be used to send emails.
 ### Prerequisite

 The setups steps expect following tools installed on the system.